Falupi22/useful-chrome-extensions/README.md

 ### Normal Users🖥️

-* voice-control - Mutes all the tabs that are currently playing audio.🔉❌
+* voice-control - Mutes all the tabs that are currently playing audio by a context menu option.🔉❌

 ### Developers🧑‍💻
-* close-stackoverflow - Closes all the stackoverflows tabs of the current window.❌
+* close-stackoverflow - Closes all the stackoverflows tabs of the current window by a context menu option.❌

 ## Future Features🔥
 * A GUI will be developed so normal users could create their own extensions.🖱️